buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 Initially, these are sent to log files, but we could send them to a database without changing any code, by reconfiguring the logging to send to a database.
 ## Test Developer's Guide
 This section describes how to implement and package different test libraries.
-It is not needed for the audit tool user
+The general Audit Tool User doesn't need this material.
 ### Locating the tests
 #### Test Dictionary
 The shell assumes that the package `io.bdrc.am.audit.iaudit` is either in the jar file or on the class path.